 We also collect data on other aspects of the marine environment including other megafauna (seabirds, sharks…) as well as the microfauna (plankton).

-Alongside our own data collection, our vessel is a ‘platform of opportunity’ for researchers from local universities to collect valuable data for their studies.
+Alongside our own data collection, our vessel is a ‘platform of opportunity’ for researchers from different institutions to collect valuable data for their studies.

 University of Auckland